theupdateframework/specification/tuf-spec.md

   in the trusted timestamp metadata.
 If the versions do not match, discard the new snapshot metadata, abort the update cycle, and report the failure.

 5. **Check for a rollback attack**.

+  1. The new snapshot metadata file MUST contain the description of the targets metadata file.
+If not, discard the new snapshot metadata file, abort the cycle, and report the failure.

-The version number of the targets metadata file, and all delegated targets metadata files, if any, in the trusted snapshot metadata file, if any, MUST be less than or equal to its version number in the new snapshot metadata file.
+  2. The version number of the targets metadata file, and all delegated targets metadata files, if any, in the trusted snapshot metadata file, if any, MUST be less than or equal to its version number in the new snapshot metadata file.
 Furthermore, any targets metadata filename that was listed in the trusted snapshot metadata file, if any, MUST continue to be listed in the new snapshot metadata file.
 If any of these conditions are not met, discard the new snapshot metadata file, abort the update cycle, and report the failure.

 6. **Check for a freeze attack**.
 The expiration timestamp in the new snapshot metadata file MUST be higher than the fixed update start time.